Supplemental Nutrition Assistance Program (SNAP) & Women, Infants and Children (WIC)

 Early Head Start and Head Start

 Diapers are provided to children enrolled in Early Head Start and Head Start center-based programs during the time they are in the center.
 Diapers are not required in home-based programs.
-Only a tiny fraction of children who would be eligible for Early Head Start are enrolled.
+There are not enough slots for all the children who would be eligible for Early Head Start to enroll–only about 4% of children who are eligible can enroll.

 See the program instruction that requires Head Start and Early Head Start to provide diapers here.